SALTLending/dash-masternodes/README.md

 and we will issue the ProRegTx for you.

 ## 1. Setup the Masternode Software
-follow the instructions at https://docs.dash.org/en/stable/masternodes/setup.html SKIP the sections `Send the collateral` and `Register your masternode`
+Follow the instructions at https://docs.dash.org/en/stable/masternodes/setup.html SKIP the sections `Send the collateral` and `Register your masternode`.

 ## 2. Collect ProRegTx Parameters
 Find or generate, and write down the following parameters: